peterpeterparker/daviddalbusco.com/src/blog/dark-and-light-mode-os-color-scheme-and-theme-switcher.md

 ### Credits

 As staten above, we have developed such a feature with the help of our contributors, more precisely with the help of Grant Herman ([GitHub](https://github.com/grantlouisherman) / [Twitter](https://twitter.com/gherman1990)).
-He even helped us implement it in three different applications (our [editor](https://deckdeckgo.com), [remote control](https://deckdeckgo.app) and [documentation](https://docs.deckdeckgo.com) for developers).
+He even helped us implement it in three different applications 🤯

 Definitely, not all heroes wear capes, thank you Grant 🙏